 School of Education Graduate Writing Center

-The mission of the School of Education Graduate Writing Center is to scaffold student success by providing writing support to School of Education and Graduate School of Professional Psychology.
+The mission of the School of Education Graduate Writing Center is to scaffold student success by providing writing support to students enrolled in the School of Education and Graduate School of Professional Psychology.
 This mission is fueled by the belief that our students should have the tools necessary to be successful in our programs.

 Writing Center Schedule

 On-campus consultations are available through walk-in and appointment.
 Remote counsult hours are by appointment only.
 Please refer to the online scheduling system for specific Writing Center hours, as staff availability may vary.
 Summer and J-term availability is limited; please schedule early in advance to secure an appointment.
 Due to this limited availability, only remote (online) appointments are available during summer and J-term.

 To make an appointment: Please use our online scheduling system.